Continuing Education Activity

 Inner ear decompression sickness (IEDCS) is an incompletely understood condition observed in compressed-gas divers likely resulting from precipitation of gas bubbles in the endolymphatic and perilymphatic spaces during a quick ascent.
 Another suggested mechanism of IEDCS is that patients may also have a right-to-left shunt, suggesting arterial gas embolism (AGE) as a contributing factor if it enters the labyrinthine artery.
 The classic common presenting symptom of inner ear DCS is a sudden onset of vertigo.
 However, tinnitus and acute sensorineural hearing loss may also be present alone or in any combination.

 Isolated IEDCS is recognized in deep diving with the use of helium-oxygen mixtures, particularly when breathing gas is switched from a decompression mixture containing nitrogen back to a helium-containing mixture (e.g., the diver's bottom mix).
-Though the actual mechanism is poorly understood, it is suspected that since helium has a much higher diffusion rate than nitrogen, diffusion of helium into tissues like endolymph that are already close to critical supersaturation could result in bubbling, even while at a decompression stop where ambient pressure remains constant.
+Though the actual mechanism is poorly understood, it is suspected that since helium has a much higher diffusion rate than nitrogen, diffusion of helium into tissues like endolymph that are already close to critical supersaturation could result in bubbling even while at a decompression stop where ambient pressure remains constant.
 This phenomenon is known as isobaric counter diffusion.
-Breathing gas switches should be carefully planned to avoid such effects, and to avoid changing diluents when tissues are close to critical supersaturation.
+Breathing gas switches should be carefully planned to avoid such effects and avoid changing diluents when tissues are close to critical supersaturation.

 Approximately one-quarter of recreational divers that present with neurologic decompression sickness will have vestibular-cochlear involvement.
 Right-to-left shunts were also found in 81% of patients diagnosed with inner ear DCS compared to 25% of patients that never developed DCI.
 This possibly suggests an increased risk to develop inner ear DCS in patients with venous-arterial shunts.

 In addition to these factors, reports also show an association of IEDCS with persistent foramen ovale (PFO), a type of right to left shunt (RLS).
 An RLS allows blood to bypass the pulmonary system.
 In other words, gas bubbles forming in the venous circulation can enter arterial circulation instead of being eliminated by the lungs, more properly defining it as an arterial gas embolism (AGE).
 One study found in 77% of IEDCS cases, a large right-to-left shunt was detected with a preponderant (80%) right-sided lateralization.
 However, this is not completely understood.
-If IEDCS is strictly caused by AGE, then we should observe these phenomena concurrently, yet IEDCS is often observed in the absence of other cerebral symptoms.
+If IEDCS is strictly caused by AGE, we should observe these phenomena concurrently, yet IEDCS is often observed in the absence of other cerebral symptoms.

 History and Physical

-A recent history of diving is the most likely scenario, however, DCS can also rarely occur in aviators and compressed air workers such as caisson workers.
+A recent history of diving is the most likely scenario; however, DCS can also rarely occur in aviators and compressed air workers such as caisson workers.
 Exceeding the limits of dive tables can put patients at increased risk.
 DCS is rare in dives that are less than 10 meters in depth.
 Recreational dives that are deeper and longer could be associated with higher chances of DCS.

 The clinician should obtain a comprehensive history from the patient, including details of the dive profile, including time and depth, gaseous mixtures used, and the time delay to onset of symptoms in relation to surfacing.

 In a patient experiencing IEDCS, symptoms will typically arise within 2 hours of surfacing and can even rarely occur while patients are still under pressure.
 The average onset of symptoms is thirty-six minutes after decompression.
-The most common presenting complaints with IEDCS are of vestibular origin such as vertigo, ataxia, or difficulty with coordination, nausea, and or vomiting.
+The most common presenting complaints with IEDCS are of vestibular origins such as vertigo, ataxia, or difficulty with coordination, nausea, and or vomiting.
 Cochlear symptoms such as tinnitus and hearing loss are also observed in approximately 25% of cases.
 The frequency of IEDCS symptoms, as estimated from 2346 cases reported to the Divers Alert Network, are dizziness/vertigo (19.4%), coordination (7.9%), and auditory (2.1%).

-While IEDCS can occur in isolation, patients experiencing vertigo, balance issues, or hearing loss after diving should also be examined and questioned for other manifestations of decompression sickness and other diving injuries, while ruling out all non-diving related causes.
+While IEDCS can occur in isolation, patients experiencing vertigo, balance issues, or hearing loss after diving should also be examined and questioned for other manifestations of decompression sickness and other diving injuries while ruling out all non-diving-related causes.

 All patients should undergo comprehensive neurological examination, including testing for balance, gait, proprioception, nystagmus, and bilateral hearing.
 Further physical examination for pain and numbness, cutaneous lesions/rash, musculoskeletal pain/discomfort, and pulmonary function should also be performed.

 Inner ear barotrauma in divers may be difficult to distinguish from inner ear decompression sickness and requires dive-risk stratification and careful questioning regarding diving-related ear events.
 The HOOYAH criteria were developed as an adjunct to history and physical exam to help determine the etiology of inner ear symptoms.
 These include: 1) H: hard to clear; 2) O: onset of symptoms; 3) O: otoscopic exam; 4) Y: your dive profile; 5) A: additional symptoms and 6) H: hearing.
-Evaluation should include a detailed history and clinical assessment including pure tone audiometry, serial audiometry, a fistula test, and electronystagmography.
+Evaluation should include a detailed history and clinical assessment, including pure tone audiometry, serial audiometry, a fistula test, and electronystagmography.

 Treatment / Management